 This may sound silly, insecure or even ridiculous, but the hardest part for me was the shame.
 I felt like not being able to conceive a baby naturally was the universe questioning my ability to be a good enough mother.
 That I had to prove to myself that I was worthy of this passage.
 Of course, that is crazy to think like that, but when you are struggling to do something that your body was built to do, you can find some really challenging questions arise within you, which need to be dealt with in a loving and kind way, so you can focus on giving yourself everything you need for the IVF journey.

 When I watched my Fertility Specialist plant our embryo into my uterus, I was lost for words and felt an overwhelming sense of honour and respect for my body and the advancement of modern medicine.
 There is something so special about being able to watch potential life be planted into your body that you would not have the luxury of witnessing when falling pregnant the traditional way.
 Watching the embryo go into my body via a special screen as my doctor counted backwards, felt like time stood still as tears swelled up in my eyes.
 That one moment, made it all worth it.

 Did going through IVF affect your relationships?

 Tom and I were very open and transparent about doing IVF, which included Rocco being part of the journey.
 We were comfortable sharing what were doing and why.
 By sharing our hopes and wishes, we were taken aback my people’s support, care and understanding.
 From having to alter work commitments for specialist appointments, to helping take care of my son during treatments to giving the emotional support throughout the process.
-In a way, our community of family and friends, along with the doctors and nurses at Genea, helped make this happen.
+In a way, our community of family and friends, along with the doctors and nurses, helped make this happen.

 When did you conceive and tell us about the pregnancy?
 Were there any challenges with your pregnancy?